Skip to content

 go

-// Create a request tracer to follow events through the system
+// Create a request tracer to follow execution through the system

 type RequestTracer struct {